Drug Evaluation Committee 2011-50 Handling of Signed Consent Forms Digitized by Scanner

 As mentioned in your question, GCP requires the retention of the original consent form signed by the subject, etc. However, it is permitted under the regulations to retain an electronic record created by scanning a paper document (hereinafter referred to as an "electronic document") as the original document in place of the original paper document.
 However, as stated in the related regulations of the e-Document Law (see below), ensuring the "authenticity," "legibility," and "preservation" of the electronic document is a prerequisite to deeming such electronic document as an original (instead of the original paper document).

-Therefore, it is not possible to determine whether or not the original paper document needs to be preserved simply by "digitizing a paper document with a scanner, etc."; rather, it is necessary to check how the "authenticity," "legibility," and "preservation" of the digitized document is ensured (in the case of a medical record-related document, the compliance with the relevant Regulation 2, and in the case of a GCP-related document, the compliance with the relevant Regulation 3).
-If there is no problem, the medical institution should approve the disposal of the paper originals, or make other decisions on an individual basis.
+Therefore, it is not possible to determine whether or not the original paper document needs to be preserved simply by "converting a paper document to electronic form using a scanner, etc." but rather, it is necessary to check how the "authenticity," "legibility," and "preservation" of the electronic document is ensured (in the case of documents related to medical records, the compliance with the relevant Regulation 2; in the case of documents related to GCP, the compliance with the relevant Regulation 3).
+If there are no problems, the medical institution should approve the disposal of the paper originals.

 Related Regulations